 So, you think you’re all set with your home theatre system?
 You’ve got your big, flatscreen TV, the latest and greatest gaming console, and your streaming service is all ready to go.
 But if you’re just relying on your TV’s built-in speakers for sound, you’re wasting your tech’s potential.

 As TVs have become slimmer, image quality has improved massively, but there’s no longer much room to fit good quality speakers.
 Size does matter when it comes to great audio quality.
 It’s becoming more and more necessary to use external speakers to get the most immersive, realistic entertainment experience.

 You can easily turn your living room into a great home theatre without breaking the bank.
 Whether you want a high-end, high-tech setup, or you just want to cover the basics, there’s a wide range of packages at a wide range of price points to choose from.
 Read on to find out how to choose the best home theatre system for your needs in this Canstar Blue guide.

 While ‘home theatre system’ technically refers to all of the visual and audio appliances that you use for entertainment at home, it’s generally used to refer to the audio system used along with other entertainment electronics.

 A home theatre package contains the following components:

-- Rear speakers (left and right): Essential to achieve that ‘surround sound’ effect.
+- Rear speakers (left and right): Also known as bookshelf speakers, these are essential to achieve that ‘surround sound’ effect.
 Placing good speakers to the left and right of the rear of the seating area makes sure that audio reaches everyone and draws you into the scene to make it feel more like you’re really there.